hrishi141098/hrishi141098.github.io/_pages/about.md

 </p>

 <p style="text-align: justify;" >
 If MetNet has to predict the weather up to 8 hours in advance, it examines a huge area of 1024 x 1024 kilometers so as to register every activity concerning the weather in the vicinity of the targeted area.
-It primarily zeroes in on the 64* 64 km square in the middle, but encases it in a 480-kilometer ring that helps it monitor any shift in the weather the location may be experiencing, ensuring it has enough information for accurate prediction.
+It primarily zeroes in on the 64 x 64 km square in the middle, but encases it in a 480-kilometer ring that helps it monitor any shift in the weather the location may be experiencing, ensuring it has enough information for accurate prediction.
 </p>